mallowtechdev/activejob-web/README.md

 ## Enabling Routes for specific users to edit the Jobs
 By enabling this route, The specified super admin users will only have permission to edit the jobs.
 The implementation involves utilizing `route constraints` and a custom `lambda function` to restrict access based on a `super admin scope`.
 Assuming that your model to configure is 'User'.
 ### 1. Define a scope named `super_admin_users` in the `User` model
 Specify the condition in the scope that it should return the users with the permission for the edit page of jobs.
 The example code was shown below the custom lambda
 ### 2. Define a Custom Lambda Method

-In your `User` model or the model you defined for approvers/executors, define a method named `custom_lambda` that represents the condition for user access.
+In your `User` model or the model you defined for approvers/executors, define a method named `allow_admin_access?` that represents the condition for user access.
 This lambda function will be used as a route constraint.

 ```ruby
 # app/models/user.rb